Important Information and Policies

 Off campus guests

-If you have an off campus guest staying with you, you will need to register them with your CA. A guest of the same gender may stay in the residence hall for three nights free of charge.
+If you have an off campus guest staying with you, you will need to register them with your CA. Should persons attempt to contact a guest on campus, various persons will know the location of your guest and transfer the call in case of emergency.
+A guest of the same gender may stay in the residence hall for three nights free of charge.
 After the third night there is a $15 per night fee.
 A guest can stay for a maximum of six consecutive nights, pending the RD’s approval.

 Students may opt into having phone access in their rooms, although the student needs to provide their own phone.
 All rooms are equipped with a voice-mail box for saving and sending messages.
 Long distance authorization codes can be requested and then calls are billed to your student account at just 8 cents a minute.
 You should not share your authorization code and all calls made are your responsibility.